What are Firm Sponsored Split Public Interest Summers?

 We recommend this combined hiring procedure because students who are very interested in your firm are concerned that if they pursue a separate track for the sponsored split opportunity it may hurt their chances of receiving an offer.
 In addition, students who are strongly interested in the split need that information prior to accepting a summer position with your firm.

 Which firms are offering them now?

-Currently 14 leading law firms in Atlanta, Austin, Birmingham, Boston, Charlotte, Chicago, Dallas, Denver, Hartford, Houston, Huntsville, Irvine, Jackson, Los Angeles, Miami, Minneapolis, Montgomery, Nashville, New Haven, New York, Orange County, Palo Alto, Philadelphia, Pittsburgh, Princeton, San Antonio, San Diego, San Francisco, Washington DC, Beijing, Brussels, Frankfurt, Hong Kong, London, Milan, Paris, Seoul, Shanghai and Tokyo offer sponsored splits, and the list continues to grow.
+Currently 14 leading law firms in Atlanta, Austin, Birmingham, Boston, Charlotte, Chicago, Dallas, Denver, Hartford, Houston, Huntsville, Irvine, Jackson, Los Angeles, Miami, Minneapolis, Montgomery, Nashville, New Haven, New York, Orange County, Palo Alto, Philadelphia, Pittsburgh, Princeton, San Antonio, San Diego, San Francisco, Washington DC, Beijing, Brussels, Frankfurt, Hong Kong, London, Milan, Paris, Seoul, Shanghai, Tampa and Tokyo offer sponsored splits, and the list continues to grow.

 Check the Firms Sponsoring Split Public Interest Summers brochure for a complete list of firms.

 If you would like to discuss Firm Sponsored Split Public Interest Summers, please call Kelly Voight, Assistant Dean, Yale Law School Career Development Office at (203) 432-1676.